RARE CRYSTAL AND BRONZE ISIS SINUMBRA ARGAND LAMP

 Condition: Excellent: possible replacement shade, electrified.

-A “sinumbra” lamp, developed by 1820, works on the Argand burner principal but the “font” or oil reserve is in the shape of a flattened doughnut, allowing light to stream directly out and down through the hole onto a table without the font blocking light and casting a shadow, hence the name sin-umbra, “without shade.”
-The sinumbra was first developed with a shade that sat into the center hole of the font but later evolved so that the shade sat on the outer rim of the font effectively hiding the font from view.
+The Sinumbra Argand lamp, developed by 1820, works on the Argand burner principal but the “font” or oil reserve is in the shape of a flattened doughnut encircling the burner.
+This allowed light to stream directly out and down through the hole onto a table without the font itself blocking light and casting a shadow, hence the name sin-umbra, “without shade.”
+The sinumbra was first developed with a shade that sat into the center hole of the font (see example here), but later evolved so that the shade sat on the outer rim of the font effectively hiding the font from view.
 This model is called an ISIS.

 This invention, developed initially with Matthew Bolton and James Watt in England, was subsequently manufactured by a host of makers in Birmingham including Messenger, Johnston-Brookes, Phipson & Lambley, Fletcher & Day and J. & C. Ratcliff.
-Hailed by Rees in his encyclopedia of 1819 The Universal Dictionary of Arts, Sciences, and Literature saying “it may be justly ranked among the greatest discoveries of the age” and by Benjamin Franklin who noted it was “much admired for its splendor,” Argand’s invention was the most important advancement in home lighting since the discovery of fire.
+Hailed by Rees in his encyclopedia of 1819 The Universal Dictionary of Arts, Sciences, and Literature saying “it may be justly ranked among the greatest discoveries of the age.”
+Benjamin Franklin noted it was “much admired for its splendor.”
+Argand’s invention was the most important advancement in home lighting since the discovery of fire.